 When I first started out with JPA, I had real difficulties to set it up because most of the articles on the web are written for Java EE environment only, whereas I was trying to use it in a Java SE environment.
 I hope that this article will be helpful for those who wish to do the same in the future.

 User stories are a powerful technique to capture the product functionality from the perspective of a user or customer.
 But how do we discover the right stories?
 When should they be written and how detailed should they be?
 Read this post to find out my answers to these questions.

 Make sure you didn't miss anything with this list of the Best of the Week in the SQL Zone.
-This week's best include the truth behind the "SELECT * is bad" myth, the results of Markus Winand's SQL performance quiz (60% fail, it turns out), Oracle's tricky index system, and more.
+This week's best include a beginner's guide to JPA/Hibernate flush strategies, how to avoid Hibernate anemia and reduce code bloat, part of the Math and SQL series, and more.